 In 2007 the Department Head and faculty of the HDFS department instituted a policy of providing limited funds for travel to conferences when a student is presenting a paper or poster.
-A form is available from the departmental office and on the HDFS Graduate HuskyCT site.
-Funds are limited, and thus maximum amounts per student are \$300 (pending availability of funding) and students are encouraged to apply as soon as they know a paper or poster has been accepted.
+A form is available on the HDFS Graduate HuskyCT site.
+Funds are limited, and thus maximum amounts per student varies year to year (pending availability of funding).
+Students are encouraged to apply as soon as they know a paper or poster has been accepted.